gav193/e2e-oai/docs/3. Final Projects/2. Instrumentation Systems/Plans.md

 - Research on the aforementioned components and implementations
 - Continue on IEEE paper

-## 2025/05/18
+## 2025/05/16
-- Design circuit with sensors and its processing circuit
+- Research on circuit design with sensors and its processing circuit

-## 2025/05/22
-- Test circuit design on a physical breadboard as a prototype
-- Analyze problems and what worked according to design

-## 2025/05/23
-- Find countermeasures for the problems found during prototyping
-- Simulate the new design

-## 2025/05/26
-- Test new design prototype

-##
+- Await for topic confirmation from professor